NazarPonochevnyi/Trained-MLP-for-Census-Income-classification/README.md

 ![age_deps](./imgs/age_deps.png)

-And last, but not least is 3D graph:
+And last, but not least is 3D graph 😉

 ![3d_plot](./imgs/3d_plot.png)

 ## Classification

-OK, let's start to build models:
+OK, let's start to build models!

 1. First of all divide data